RenaoYan/RenaoYan.github.io/_pages/about.md

 12/2022 &emsp;&emsp;One paper was accepted in eBioMedicine.<br />
 07/2022 &emsp;&emsp;One paper was accepted in PRCV 2022.<br />
 10/2021 &emsp;&emsp;One paper was accepted in IEEE TCAD.<br />
-09/2020 &emsp;&emsp;Admitted to Tsinghua University in the Electronic Information Master program.<br />
+09/2020 &emsp;&emsp;Admitted to Tsinghua University Master program.<br />
 08/2020 &emsp;&emsp;My first paper was accepted in IEEE TBioCAS.

 Education
 ======
-M.S. in Electronic Information, Tsinghua University, 2024 (expected)<br />
+M.S. in Electronic Information, Tsinghua University, 2024 (expected).<br />
-BSE in Communication Engineering, Hunan University, 2021
+BSE in Communication Engineering, Hunan University, 2021.

 Research Interests
 ======